 For many years Malotte produced graphics and illustrations for the Seventh Generation Fund for Indigenous Peoples, Inc., the Western Shoshone Sacred Lands Association, and the Southwest Network for Environmental and Economic Justice.
 This work will be on view alongside drawings, sketches, and prints from early in his career.
 During his exhibition at the Nevada Museum of Art, Malotte will complete an outdoor, public mural on an exterior wall of the building.

-Born in Reno, Nevada, Malotte was raised on the Walker River Indian Reservation and attended Wooster High School in Reno, Nevada.
+Malotte was born in Schurz, Nevada, lived in Lee, Nevada as a young boy, and eventually moved to Reno where he attended local schools including Wooster High School.
 At the California College of Arts and Crafts in Oakland, California (1971-74), he was influenced by the work of Arthur Okamura, Jack Mendenhall, and Chuck Close.
 Malotte also worked as a U.S. Forest Service Firefighter.
 Malotte, who is Western Shoshone and Washoe, currently resides in Duckwater, Nevada, a rural community located in central Nevada.
 He is an enrolled member of the South Fork Band of the Te-Moak Tribe of Western Shoshone.

 The Nevada Museum of Art will produce a major book on Malotte’s work in conjunction with the exhibition.

 The Satre Family Fund at the Community Foundation of Western Nevada

 Sierra Nevada Media Group